openforcefield/openforcefield.org/openforcefield/content/faq/_index.md

 ## I am interested in contributing some codes to the Consortium.
 Will I retain the right to use my codes for commercial research and products?

-Commercial use is fully allowed for any codes distributed by the Consortium.
+Because the MIT or BSD-3 software licenses permit commercial use, any codes distributed by the Consortium may be used in commercial products.

 ## How can I join the Open Force Field Consortium as an Industry Partner?